affinda/affinda-python/docs/models.md

 :ivar reject_invalid_documents: If true, the uploaded document will be rejected if it's of the wrong document type, or if its document type cannot be determined.
 No credits will be consumed.
 :vartype reject_invalid_documents: bool
+:ivar reject_duplicates: If "true", parsing will fail when the uploaded document is duplicate of an existing document, no credits will be consumed.
+If "false" (default), will parse the document normally whether its a duplicate or not.
+:vartype reject_duplicates: bool
 :ivar members:
 :vartype members: list[~affinda.models.User]
 :ivar unvalidated_docs_count: Number of unvalidated documents in the workspace.